Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Conclusion

-The work is foundational in nature and does not propose new deployment, safety, or policy interventions; its primary impact is to improve scientific understanding of how large language models compute predictions.
-Our findings may inform future approaches to model interpretation, fine-tuning, and control by highlighting the importance of targeting causally operative internal structure.
+\paragraph{Broader Impacts.} The work is foundational in nature and does not propose new deployment, safety, or policy interventions; its primary impact is to improve scientific understanding of how LLMs compute predictions.
+Our findings may inform future approaches to model interpretation, fine-tuning, and control of LLMs.